-After clearing the breakfast dishes and putting them in the dishwasher, I set up my Xbox and we began playing the game.
+After clearing the breakfast dishes and putting them in the dishwasher, we went to my room and I set up my Xbox and connected it to my TV.
+We began playing Madden Pro Football.
 I explained the game play and gave Matt some hints.
 He got into it right away, and we were having a lot of fun.
 I picked the 49ers and Matt picked the Eagles.
 When we tired of it, I introduced him to Forza Motorsport.
-That was a lot of fun.
+That was also a lot of fun.
 Then we switched to Grand Theft Auto, which he knew how to play.
-And he was good, as good as I was, and maybe even better.
+And he was good, as good as I was — and maybe even a little better.

 After a couple hours I figured we’d both had about enough.
 I needed to talk to Matt about later today.
-I stood up and stretched, and so did Matt.
+I stood up and stretched, and so did Matt — the same way as I’d stretched.
 That made me chuckle.

 “So, you said your dad gets home from work at six-thirty?”
 I asked.

 “Uh-huh.”
 He clasped his hands together at the back of his neck and yawned.

 “My dad gets home at around five-thirty,” I said.
 “You’ll get to meet him.”